khokao/synergetica/services/docs/getting-started/tutorial.md

 ### Build another chain with DSL

-In Synergetica, you can build circuit not only through GUI-like operations such as drag-and-drop, but also through **coding with DSL**.
+In Synergetica, you can build circuit not only through GUI (via drag-and-drop), but also through **writing DSL code.**.

 The coding palette appears by clicking the tab button on the left side of the application.